Poet Lore

 Poet Lore is an English-language literary magazine based in Bethesda, Maryland.

 Established in 1889 by Charlotte Porter and Helen Archibald Clarke, two progressive young Shakespeare scholars who believed in the evolutionary nature of literature, Poet Lore is the oldest continuously published poetry journal in the United States.
 Porter and Clarke, who were life partners as well as co-editors, launched the magazine as a forum on "Shakespeare, Browning, and the Comparative Study of Literature" but soon sought out the original work of living writers—featuring more drama than poetry at first, and moving beyond North America and Europe to publish in translation the work of writers from Asia, South America, and the Middle East.
 In its early decades, the magazine featured poetry by Rabindranath Tagore, Frederic Mistral, Rainier Maria Rilke, Stephane Mallarmé, and Paul Verlaine.
 The first translation of Chekhov's The Seagull appeared in its pages.

-The Writer's Center, a literary non-profit based near Washington, DC, currently publishes Poet Lore in semi-annual installments, featuring poetry by established writers side by side with those just breaking into print.
-Poet Lore also publishes essays of interest to poets and readers, as well as reviews of new books of poetry.
+The magazine is currently published by the Writer's Center, a literary non-profit based near Washington, D.C.
+Its semi-annual issues include poetry by established and new writers, essays of interest to poets and readers, and reviews of new books of poetry.